tugelbend/gitbranch2property/README.md

 Creating a property file with all branches of a git repository for jenkins parameterized builds

+The script is based on the article by Christoph Engelbert: https://www.sourceprojects.org/jenkins-and-the-git-branch-selection

 This script creates a property file with all branches available in a git repository.
 The proberty file can be used f.e. by jenkins to give the option which branch to use for a build.